Although our world is increasingly digital, we still use paper quite regularly in our daily lives for various reasons.

 Opt for emailed billings and switch your subscriptions to online.
-But be aware that using the internet and technological products requires material and energy resources, too.
+But be aware that using the internet and technological products also requires material and energy resources.

 And don’t forget about your local library.
-They have books, periodicals, magazines, newspapers, and other media for free!
+They have free books, periodicals, magazines, newspapers, and other media!
 Check out local used bookstores or book swaps as well.

 What is Paper Made Of?

-Paper these days is made from wood pulp from trees (virgin fiber) or from other recycled paper products.
+Paper is made from wood pulp from trees (virgin fiber) or other recycled paper products.
 Some magazines and catalogs get their glossy finish from an enamel coating.

 Are Paper Products Bad for the Environment?

-According to the EPA, 17 trees, 7,000 gallons of water, 463 gallons of oil, over 3.3 cubic yards of landfill space are saved by recycling one ton of paper.
-That’s great news, but unfortunately, there is a downside to using paper products at all.
+According to the EPA, recycling one ton of paper saves 17 trees, 7,000 gallons of water, 463 gallons of oil, and over 3.3 cubic yards of landfill space.
+That’s great news, but unfortunately, there is a downside to using paper products.

 In the process of paper decomposing, methane is released.
 Methane is a greenhouse gas that contributes to global warming.

 Paper comes from trees.
-If we want to slow global warming, we really should plant more trees to absorb carbon dioxide, not cut them down.
-When trees are burned to make paper, huge amounts of carbon dioxide are released as well.
+To slow global warming, we should plant more trees to absorb carbon dioxide, not cut them down.
+When trees are burned to make paper, vast amounts of carbon dioxide are also released.
 Plus, birds and other wildlife depend on trees as their habitats.

 Producing paper also requires large amounts of water.
-(Read more about why water is a resource in need of conservation here.)
+(Read more about why water is a resource needing conservation here.)

 Additionally, paper mills cause pollution.
 They produce water filled with chlorine, metals, and cholates, which causes water and soil pollution.
 Paper mills commonly require oil as an energy source to run: over 250 gallons are needed to produce one ton of paper made from virgin wood pulp.